 - All contestants are responsible for their own travel arrangements and costs when attending the competition.

 - All contestants are asked to provide a profile of approximately 150 words outlining their background and involvement with the Holstein Friesian breed to be used at the competition and for publicity purposes.

-- Previous winners of World Wide Sires All Breeds Junior Judging competition are not eligible to enter again.
+- Previous winners of WWS All Breeds Junior Judging competition are not eligible to enter again.